Aimee Semple McPherson: Problems with Mildred Kennedy

-Resurrecting her career
+Resurrection of her career

 When McPherson returned, she introduced her "Attar of Roses" sermon, based on the Song of Solomon.
 In October 1931, she held a revival in Boston, a city with large Unitarian, Episcopalian, and Catholic populations, traditionally hostile to Pentecostal messages.
 On opening night, McPherson spoke to fewer than 5,000 in the 22,000-seat sports arena.
 The next day, her campaign's tone shifted and attendance climbed sharply.
 The final day of afternoon and evening services saw 40,000 attendees, exceeding the stadium venue's capacity and breaking attendance records.

 McPherson's revival in New York City was less fruitful because of her sensationalistic reputation.
 McPherson went on to Washington, D.C., and Philadelphia and visited 21 states.
 A crew of musicians, scene designers, and costumers accompanied her.
 Her last national revival tour of 1933-1934 claimed two million persons heard 336 sermons.

 The Boston Evening Traveller newspaper reported:

 Aimee's religion is a religion of joy.
 There is happiness in it.
 Her voice is easy to listen to.
 She does not appeal to the brain and try to hammer religion into the heads of her audience...
 Fundamentally she takes the whole Bible literally, from cover to cover.

 McPherson was not a radical literalist.
 She believed that the creation story in the Book of Genesis allowed great latitude of interpretation, and she did not insist on Young Earth creationism.
 In a meeting with students, McPherson heard an assertion that Christianity had outlived its usefulness.
 The encounter persuaded her to travel and gain new perspectives.
 In 1935, McPherson embarked on a six-month world tour, partly to study the women's movement in connection with India's independence struggle and to speak with Mahatma Gandhi, who gave her a sari made on his spinning wheel.
 Impressed by Gandhi, McPherson thought he might secretly lean toward Christianity.
-Other highlights included visiting Shwedagon Pagoda in Myanmar, hearing Benito Mussolini speak in Italy, and sitting on a wrecked military vehicle on a still-uncleared battlefield in Verdun, France.
+Other highlights included visiting Shwedagon Pagoda in Burma, hearing Benito Mussolini speak in Italy, and sitting on a wrecked military vehicle on a still-uncleared battlefield in Verdun, France.

 In mid-1936, a delegation associated with the 1906 Azusa Street Revival, including African-American evangelist Emma Cotton, asked to use the Angelus Temple for its 30th anniversary celebration.
 Cotton and McPherson organized a series of meetings, also marking McPherson's re-identification with Pentecostalism.
 McPherson's experiments with celebrity had been less successful than she hoped, and alliances with other church groups were failing or defunct.
 Therefore, she looked to her spiritual origins and considered reintroducing Pentecostal elements into her public meetings.
 Temple officials were concerned that the Azusa people might bring "wildfire and Holy Rollerism".